pay-theory/pay-theory-ui/src/admin/DistrictOverviewCard/README.md

-# BooksComponents.DistrictOverviewCard
+# DistrictOverviewCard

-A UI element for displaying read only details from a pay theory district.
+A UI element for displaying read only details from a Pay Theory district.

 ## Hooks